History of Haiti: United States occupation (1915–1934)

 The Marines and Gendarmerie initiated an extensive road-building program to enhance their military effectiveness and open the country to US investment.
 Lacking any source of adequate funds, they revived an 1864 Haitian law, discovered by Butler, requiring peasants to perform labor on local roads in lieu of paying a road tax.
 This system, known as the corvée, originated in the unpaid labor that French peasants provided to their feudal lords.
 In 1915, Haiti had 3 mi of road usable by automobile, outside the towns.
 By 1918, more than 470 mi of road had been built or repaired through the corvée system, including a road linking Port-au-Prince to Cap-Haïtien.
 However, Haitians forced to work in the corvée labor-gangs, frequently dragged from their homes and harassed by armed guards, received few immediate benefits and saw this system of forced labor as a return to slavery at the hands of white men.

 In 1919, a new caco uprising began, led by Charlemagne Péralte, vowing to 'drive the invaders into the sea and free Haiti.'
 The Cacos attacked Port-au-Prince in October but were driven back with heavy casualties.
 Afterwards, a Creole-speaking American Gendarmerie officer and two US marines infiltrated Péralte's camp, killing him and photographing his corpse in an attempt to demoralize the rebels.
 Leadership of the rebellion passed to Benoît Batraville, a Caco chieftain from Artibonite, who also launched an assault on the capital.
 His death in 1920 marked the end of hostilities.
 During Senate hearings in 1921, the commandant of the Marine Corps reported that, in the twenty months of active resistance, 2,250 Haitians had been killed.
 However, in a report to the Secretary of the Navy he reported the death toll as being 3,250.
 Haitian historians have estimated the true number was much higher; one suggested, "the total number of battle victims and casualties of repression and consequences of the war might have reached, by the end of the pacification period, four or five times that – somewhere in the neighborhood of 15,000 persons."
+According to Paul Farmer these higher figures are not supported by most historians outside Haiti.